 This Act of Congress mandated a number of studies related to the effects of overflights on parks and directed the National Park Service to report to Congress its results.
-In July 1995, NPS published Report to Congress on Effects of Aircraft Overflights on the National Park System.
+In July 1995, NPS published a Report to Congress, Report on Effects of Aircraft Overflights on the National Park System.

 This section of the 2006 Management Policies discusses Alaska and Remote Areas, Education, General Aviation, Administrative Use, Military Aviation, Commercial Air Tour Management, Permitted Overflights, and Airports and Landing Sites.